Lommix/knoedel/README.md

     });
 }

-// read events, each `EventReader` holds it's read state in the system locals
-// so you can have and consume the same event on multiple systems. pub fn read_event_system(
+// You can consume the same event on multiple systems. pub fn read_event_system(
     reader: kn.EventReader(MyEvent),
 ) !void{